Bitcoin is a pseudonymous cryptocurrency. Many users ignore this fact and don't exercise extra caution when making transactions.

-Monero is a fully anonymous cryptocurrency that uses proven crypto techniques to hide your financial life.
+Monero is a fully private cryptocurrency that uses proven crypto techniques to hide your financial life.
 It uses features such as Ring CT (confidential transactions) and stealth addresses to make impossible for anyone to trace your transactions on the blockchain.

 Using Monero to "clear" Bitcoin history may be a difference between the freedom and the life in prison.

 Let's consider the following scenario to understand the implications of financial privacy:

 For years, you've been transacting carelessly, exposing your Bitcoin addresses to the public, possibly linking it to your real identity.

 One day the government decides that certain transactions you've made are "sketchy" and they will use Taint analysis to track down all your financial history.

 Let's say you bought marijuana from a local dealer spending one of the tainted outputs.
 Proving that you indeed did buy it will be very easy once they force you to give up your private keys under the threat of violence.

 Using the private keys, they can sign those "sketchy" transactions and with some other evidence prove that you indeed are who they think you are.

 Now imagine that before buying the marijuana you'd "erase" your Bitcoin history using Monero and then buy entirely new bitcoins not linked in any way to your real identity.

 In a likely case of the government forcing you to give up your new private keys, its corresponding outputs wouldn't match the tainted ones.
 Thus making it impossible for them to know about the transaction with the dealer.